 Diffusion tractography further revealed a disorganised network of not just the commissural fibres, but also the associational, and subcortical fibres (Figure 2B).
 Fewer fibres were visualised in the affected individuals, with particular depletion of associational and commissural fibres.

-Dr Jamuar analysed the DNA of the three affected families to delineate the genetic basis of the disease, mapping it to homozygous mutations in the DCC gene.
+Dr Jamuar analysed the DNA of the three affected families to delineate the genetic basis of the disease, mapping it to homozygous mutations in the

-“While the DCC gene has been demonstrated in animal models to be responsible for guiding neurons across the midline in the brain, and thus key to the formation of connecting brain tracts, no human had ever been reported with such features,” says Dr Jamuar.
+DCC gene has been demonstrated in animal models to be responsible for guiding neurons across the midline in the brain, and thus key to the formation of connecting brain tracts, no human had ever been reported with such features,” says Dr Jamuar.
 “These were the first known human cases.”

 Whilst rare, the phenomenon of split brain has been intensely studied with implications on brain organisation.
 Explicit connections between split brains and neurodevelopmental disorders, including autism and Asperger syndrome, have also been established.